MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CrossDeviceExperiences/Microsoft.Graph.CrossDeviceExperiences.md

 Update the navigation property activities in users

 ### [Update-MgUserActivityHistoryItem](Update-MgUserActivityHistoryItem.md)
-Delete an existing history item for an existing user activity.
+Create a new or replace an existing history item for an existing user activity.